 3. Purchase Fare in Advance

 MARTA fares are $2.50 one way.
 Ideally when you first buy or load a Breeze card (the MARTA fare card), you can put all the fare you need on it before the start of the weekend so you don’t have to buy fare each time you ride the train.
 If you add fare to your existing card online, allow one hour for processing before riding rail.

-If you don’t plan to use MARTA other than getting to and from the convention, calculate how many one-way trips you will be taking and pay for those number of trips.
+If you don’t plan to use MARTA other than getting to and from the convention, calculate how many one-way trips you will take and pay for those number of trips.
 However, if you want to do more exploring, MARTA offers one-, two-, three- and four-day passes that allow unlimited rides.

 4. Park and Ride